JifengTang/cDNA_primer/README.rst

 ===========================================================
 Aligning subreads to known transcripts and plotting results
 ===========================================================
 The alignQC.py is a lot more demanding on prerequisites.
-Read here_ to usage.
+Read here_ for a detailed tutorial.

 .. _here: https://github.com/Magdoll/cDNA_primer/wiki/Aligning-to-known-transcripts-for-QC